uniquid/developer-wiki/Documents/architecture.md

 ___
 Imprinting
 ----------
-When an Entity has created his identity, no one trnasaction on the block chain envolve his addresses.
+When an Entity has created his identity, no one trnasaction on the block chain envolve his addresses.<br>
-**Imprinting** is the name of the processthat allow an other Entity, called **Imprinter**, that obtain the control of the new Entity.
+**Imprinting** is the name of the processthat allow an other Entity, called **Imprinter**, that obtain the control of the new Entity.<br>

-The Imprinter take, from the new Entity, the Xpub at path **m/44'/0'**  and the **Name** used to identify the entity on the communication channel use for the message delivery.
+The Imprinter take, from the new Entity, the Xpub at path **m/44'/0'**  and the **Name** used to identify the entity on the communication channel use for the message delivery.<br>
 Obtained the Xpub the Imprinter send some token at address **m/44'/0'/0/0/0/0**.

 This first transaction is called **Imprinting Contract** 'cause the Entity that send token acquire the access to all **system reserved functions**.

-From this moment the Imprinter is the only owner of the entity imprinted.
+From this moment the Imprinter is the only owner of the entity imprinted.<br>
-To allow a third  entity to manage the one just imprinted the imprinter send to imprinted entity a contract to  **sign**  where this third entity (called **orchestrator** ) is allowed to manage the system reserved functions.
+To allow a third  entity to manage the one just imprinted the imprinter send to imprinted entity a contract to  **sign**  where this third entity (called **orchestrator** ) is allowed to manage the system reserved functions. <br>

 After that the Xpub and the unique name are transferred **from** imprinter **to** the orchestrator.

 So, once that the first contract was signed, the **imprinting contract** went, implictly, revoked.

 The orchestrator is, foornm this moment, allowed to manage the creation of the Entity's contracts.
 ___